thomasfl/open-uri-and-write/README.md

 -------

   * Tanaka Akira for the inspirational ['open-uri'](https://github.com/ruby/ruby/blob/trunk/lib/open-uri.rb) standard ruby library.
-  * Miron Cuperman for the ['net/dav'](https://github.com/devrandom/net_dav) gem used to access webdav servers.
+  * Miron Cuperman for the work done on ['net/dav'](https://github.com/devrandom/net_dav) gem used to access webdav servers.
   * Chris Roberts and the rest of the DAV4Rack for the WebDAV implementation in ruby used for testing this gem.

 License